jackbayliss/cordova-plugin-stripe-intent/README.md

 You can find the backend code [HERE](https://github.com/stripe-samples/accept-a-card-payment/blob/master/without-webhooks/server/php/public/pay.php)

 ## Issues
-if you have an issue, please feel free to create one.
+if you have any issues, please feel free to create one.

 ## Todo